equitable-equations/fqar/README.md

 ### Downloading functions

-Floristic quality assessments can be downloaded individually by ID number or collectively using ${\tt dplyr}$ syntax.
+Floristic quality assessments can be downloaded individually by ID number or collectively using ${\tt dplyr::filter}$ syntax.

 ```{r downloading}
 # download a single assessment: